TheWookHub/enterovirus-antigens-kids-w-IA/S01_stats.md

 *TODO:*

 - move functions to scripts

 - combine fit_glm function for VIGR and ENDIA into a single function

 - Try negative binomial model (with potential zero inflation) for ENDIA

 - Tidy up :broom:

 - attend other TODO notes spread in this Rmd

+- Examine how changing Random Effects affect the models

+- Possibly re-run everything with ENDIA controls removed that were once
+  cases:

+- VIC_MEL_RMH_057_V4 in nest 1985

+- NSW_SYD_STG_007_V5 in nest 3941

 ### ENDIA